Welcome to the My Reason® Research Program

 How can genetics help people with kidney disease and other diseases?

 Did you ever play “Find the Differences” in kids’ magazines as a child?
-Likewise, researchers can compare the DNA from people with certain diseases with the DNA of people who do not have those diseases.
+Likewise, researchers can compare the DNA of people with certain diseases with the DNA of people who do not have those diseases.
 Small differences in DNA are often clues that help us learn more about kidney disease and other diseases.
 This important information can improve the diagnosis and treatment of disease.

 Why would I join My Reason?